Umer21K/Images_and_Camera-RealTime_Classifier/README.md

 # Images_and_Camera-RealTime_Classifier : An AI-powered Solution for Object Identification
+This is my project for Artificial Intelligence Course

 ## Introduction(Aim):
 -The goal of the Image and Camera Classifier Application is to provide a tool that is easy to use